corsairmarks/combined_silfae_revisited/mod/README.md

 **_Important Update for Stellaris 3.6 "Orion":_** This mod is now even, even more compatible, thanks to improved trigger usage for Pop upkeep.
-This mod no longer overrides any Pop Strata.
+This mod no longer overrides any Pop strata.
 Thanks Paradox!

 # Overview